hn/seagate-blackarmor-nas/README.md

 - :construction_worker: Hard disk drives 1 and 2 are connected to a 88SE6121 SATA-II
   controller, which is connected via PCIe.
 The controller basically works, unfortunately the hard drives are _not_ beeing detected.
+Update: 2.5" (5V) hard drives work, 3.5" (12V) hard drives do not work, [see this related bug report](https://forum.doozan.com/read.php?2,96444,98654).

 - Hard disk drives 3 and 4 are connected to the 88F6281 SoC (on chip peripherals, OCP) and working.
 HDD power for drives 3 and 4 can be controlled via GPIO pin 28.